openshift-labs/cloud-native-guides/spring-boot-che.md

 allowing to build a project, deploy it and finally launch a docker process as a pod.

-To build and deploy the Catalog service on OpenShift using the `fabric8` maven plugin, which is already configured in Eclipse Che, from the commands palette, click on **DEPLOY > fabric8:deploy**
+To build and deploy the Catalog service on OpenShift using the `fabric8` maven plugin, which is already configured in CodeReady Workspaces, from the commands palette, click on **DEPLOY > fabric8:deploy**

 ![Fabric8 Deploy]({% image_path eclipse-che-commands-deploy.png %}){:width="340px"}